larscom/ngrx-store-storagesync/README.md

   stateKey: string;
   /**
    * Filter out properties that exist on the feature state.
-   */
+   * Can't be used together with includeKeys @see includeKeys
-  excludeKeys?: string[];
+   * @throws StorageSyncError if includeKeys is also present */ excludeKeys?: string[];
+  /**
+   * Only sync these properties on the feature state
+   * Can't be used together with excludeKeys @see excludeKeys
+   * @throws StorageSyncError if excludeKeys is also present */ includeKeys?: string[];
   /**
    * Provide the storage type to sync the feature state to,
    * it can be any storage which implements the 'Storage' interface.